avalanche-foundation/ACPs/ACPs/23-p-chain-native-transfers.md

 Currently, the P-chain has no simple transfer transaction type.
 The X-chain supports this functionality through a `BaseTx`.
 Although the P-chain contains transaction types that extend `BaseTx`, the `BaseTx` transaction type itself is not a valid transaction.
 This leads to abnormal implementations of P-chain native transfers like in the AvalancheGo wallet which abuses [`CreateSubnetTx`](https://github.com/ava-labs/avalanchego/blob/v1.10.15/wallet/chain/p/builder.go#L54-L63) to replicate the functionality contained in `BaseTx`.

+With the growing number of subnets slated for launch on the Avalanche network, simple transfers will be demanded more by users.
+While there are work-arounds as mentioned before, the network should support it natively to provide a cheaper option for both validators and end-users.

 ## Specification

 To support `BaseTx`, Avalanche Network Clients (like AvalancheGo) must register `BaseTx` with the type ID `0x22` in codec version `0x00`.